- This event has passed.

 The event is free, but space will be limited.
 If you’re sure you plan to attend, reserve a ticket below.
 (It nay look like you are “buying” but the price is $0 – free.)

-Donations gratefully accepted at the event.
+Donations gratefully accepted at the event or at our Donate page.

 This program is supported in part by a grant from the Sandisfield Cultural Council, a local agency which is supported by the Mass Cultural Council, a state agency.